 Has your dog or cat or even rabbit gained weight?
 Not just over the festive season like us.
 Maybe there has been a slight imbalance between feeding and exercise over a long period of time.

-Even if you just want to check that your pet is the correct weight, come and see one of our nurses, and be a part of our Podgy Pets Club for a free weight clinic today.
+Even if you just want to check that your pet is the correct weight, come and see one of our nurses, and be a part of our Podgy Pets Club and book in a weight clinic today.

-Our nurses Jenna, Joyce, Lorna, Robert, Megan and Katie, will check to see if your pet is overweight and set a target weight for them.
+Our nurses Lorna, Rosie and Becca, will check to see if your pet is overweight and set a target weight for them.
 We will be able to recommend and advise you on a suitable diet to ensure a safe, controlled and healthy weight loss and exercise programme.

-Please contact us to make a convenient appointment - there is no charge for this.
+Please contact us to make a convenient appointment.

 Being over weight can predispose your pet to mobility disorders, exercise intolerance, liver disease, diabetes mellitus, lowered resistance to infectious diseases and an overall reduced life expectancy.